Edward F. Mooney

-Edward F. Mooney (born 1941) is an internationally noted Kierkegaard scholar.
-He is currently a professor of religion and philosophy at Syracuse University.

-He received his B.A. in philosophy from Oberlin College (1962) and his M.A. and Ph.D. from University of California, Santa Barbara (1968).
-His dissertation, written under Herbert Fingarette, linked studies of philosophical themes in literature [ Dostoevsky, The Book of Job] with the turn toward persons in the work of Austin, P. F. Strawson and Iris Murdoch.
-Mooney was a professor of philosophy at Sonoma State University from 1975 until 2002.
-While there he published books on Kierkegaard and several smaller studies.
-He then migrated to Syracuse University where his writing expanded to include studies of American Philosophy (Cavell, Bugbee, Wilshire, Thoreau, and others).

-Mooney was president of the North American Kierkegaard Society for several years, in which capacity he lectured in Vilnia, Frankfurt, Reykjavik, Jerusalem, Ber-Shiva, Tel Aviv, Dartmouth, Johns Hopkins, Auburn, and elsewhere.
-He became professor emeritus at Syracuse in 2013 and during 2013–2015 was a visiting professor at Tel-Aviv and at Hebrew University, Jerusalem, teaching seminars in American Studies on Thoreau.
+Edward F. Mooney (born 1941) is an internationally recognized Kierkegaard scholar.
+A retired professor of religion and philosophy, he taught at Sonoma State University, Syracuse University, and in Israel at Haifa and Tel Aviv Universities.
+As president of the International Kierkegaard Society, he lectured at Vilnia, Frankfurt, Reykjavik, Jerusalem, Ber-Shiva, Tel Aviv, Dartmouth, Johns Hopkins, Auburn, and elsewhere.
+2013–2015 he was visiting professor at Tel-Aviv and Hebrew University, Jerusalem, teaching seminars in American Studies on Thoreau.
+He received his B.A. in philosophy from Oberlin College (1962) and his M.A. and Ph.D. from The University of California, Santa Barbara (1968).
+His dissertation, written under Herbert Fingarette, linked philosophical themes in literature (Dostoevsky and The Book of Job) with the turn toward persons in the work of John Austin, Peter Strawson, and Iris Murdoch.
+He was professor of philosophy at Sonoma State University before moving to Syracuse.
+He has published books on Kierkegaard and several smaller studies on Stanley Cavell, Henry Bugbee, Bruce Wilshire, H. D. Thoreau, and others.
+He was president of the North American Kierkegaard Society for several years, in which capacity he lectured at Vilnia, Newcastle, Dartmouth, and elsewhere.

-He presently resides and teaches in Portland, Maine.
-He was a regular contributor to the interdisciplinary on-line journal Zeteo.
+He lived in Portland, Maine before moving to Irvine CA. He was a regular contributor to the interdisciplinary on-line journal Zeteo.
 His writing exemplifies the intersections among philosophy, religion, and poetry.
-One finds the clarity of Anglophone ordinary language philosophy joined to issues native to existential philosophy and religion.
-In recent years he has turned to Melville as exemplifying an informal and episodic conversationally developed philosophy well-suited to literary exposition and wisdom, embodying what Cavell calls "passionate speech."
+One finds the clarity of Anglophone ordinary language philosophy covering issues native to existential philosophy and religion.
+In recent years he has turned to Melville as exemplifying an informal, episodic, conversationally developed philosophy well-suited to literary exposition and wisdom, embodying what Cavell calls "passionate speech."
 His work has appeared in Japanese, Portuguese, French, Hebrew, and Spanish translation.